RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-porting-guide.rst

 This is useful for testing improvements to the hipify toolset.

-The "hipconvertinplace.sh" script will perform inplace conversion for all code files in the specified directory.
+The `hipconvertinplace.sh <https://github.com/ROCm-Developer-Tools/HIP/blob/master/bin/hipconvertinplace.sh>`_ script will perform inplace conversion for all code files in the specified directory.
 This can be quite handy when dealing with an existing CUDA code base since the script preserves the existing directory structure and filenames - so includes work.
 After converting in-place, you can review the code to add additional parameters to directory names.

 ::